- Application submission site opens by December 1, 2022

 - How does the post-doctoral candidate’s expertise, skill set, and interest prepare the candidate for a successful fellowship experience?

 - What is the post-doctoral candidate’s knowledge base and how does the candidate’s expertise relate to policy?

 - To the best of your knowledge, what drives or motivates the post-doctoral candidate to pursue this fellowship?

-C. Two items from staff at state executive branch agency:
+B. One item from staff at state executive branch agency: